mech/Learning-Notes/FrontEnd/JavaScript/React/Performance.md

 ## shouldComponentUpdate

+> We have a number of high level components that are responsible for fetching data.
+Whenever new data is fetched, it triggers a render of all of its children.
+Rendering all children due to a single piece of data updating can be costly and unnecessary when the fetched data doesn't modify the layout.
+Fortunately, with a couple of strategically placed `shouldComponentUpdate`s we were able to reduce the amount of time spent in scripting, layout, and painting considerably.

 We can tell React to avoid reconciling **some parts of the tree**.

 To find out the necessary steps to reduce the DOM operations, React has to fire the render methods of all the components and compare the results with the previous ones.